1: Select a Business

 Learn from Leaders

-The lives of some of the most successful entrepreneurs demonstrate the point.
-Reading biographies or autobiographies on successful business people such as those listed below can give you insights and inspiration.
+Reading biographies or autobiographies of successful business people, such as those listed here, can offer you insights and inspiration.
 You’ll notice a common pattern on the road to success marked by unpredictable peaks and valleys.
 The road to success is never smooth.
+Ponder the journeys of the following successful people: